approach0/docs/content/en/internals.md

 which symbol information are stored to test symbolic similarity between math formulas to break tie similarity scores if their structures are not dramatically different.

-Here is the C code snippet defining the math inverted list item
+Here is the C code snippet defining the math inverted list structure and its corresponding symbinfo list:
 ```c
 /* math inverted list items */
 struct math_invlist_item {